Bilt Transfer Partners Guide

 Conclusion

 Bilt points have gained significant traction in the points/miles community.
-Being the only currency able to transfer to both American Airlines and United Airlines, they hold a unique foothold when considering their value.
+Being the only currency able to transfer to both Alaska Airlines and United Airlines, they hold a unique foothold when considering their value.
 You can accumulate Bilt points with a Bilt card, widely considered to be among the top no annual fee cards out there.